})();

 Sarah Mitchell, a Denver nurse, credited her survival to proper preparation.
 Her emergency kit included sleeping bags rated for cold weather, extra blankets, high-energy food bars, and a portable phone charger.
 "I watched other drivers trying to stay warm in their cars with just their jackets," Mitchell recalled.
 "Having proper cold-weather gear meant I stayed comfortable instead of fighting hypothermia."

 The incident highlighted the importance of region-specific kit items.
-Mountain and northern climate drivers should include items like ice scrapers, snow shovels, sand or kitty litter for traction, and cold-weather sleeping bags.
+Mountain and northern climate drivers should include items like ice scrapers, snow shovels, sand or kitty litter for traction, cold-weather sleeping bags, and a battery-powered carbon monoxide detector for winter emergencies.

 Desert Breakdown: Arizona State Route 95, 2020